Lab Animal Equipment

 Fear Conditioning System

 Fear Conditioning is used to study environment-related conditioned fear in rodents, to access associative learning.
-Our Fear Conditioning System comes with an animal behavior tracking software, controller, secondary controller, HD camera, isolation chamber with speakers, light and fan, dB detector, dual IR/visible light generation, Contextual cage with easy to replace acrylic plates, and smooth shock delivery.
+Our The contextual and cued fear conditioning test is a gold-standard behavioral paradigm for evaluating associative fear learning and memory in rodents.
+Our Fear Conditioning System comes with an animal behavior tracking software, controller, HD camera, isolation chamber with speakers, light and fan, dB detector, dual IR/visible light generation, Contextual cage with easy to replace acrylic plates, and smooth shock delivery.

 Specification